elenaspb2019/kubernetes-migration/README.md

 2. Put all your source code into `quickstart_docker/application`.

-In this example we create `application.py` file with the following content:
+In this example create `application.py` file with the following content:

 ```python
 import http.server